leschzinerlab/Relion/README.md

                        euler angles.
   --remove=INT         Number of particles to remove from preferential view,
                        specified WITHIN the limits below --AngleRotLim1=INT   Lower limit for AngleRot.
-(Default=-180) --AngleRotLim2=INT   Upper limit for AngleRot.
-(Default=180) --AngleTiltLim1=INT  Lower limit for AngleTilt.
-(Default=0) --AngleTiltLim2=INT  Upper limit for AngleTilt.
-(Default=180) --AnglePsiLim1=INT   Lower limit for AnglePsi.
-(Default=-180) --AnglePsiLim2=INT   Upper limit for AnglePsi.
-(Default=180 --savetemp           Flag to save list of particles removed from original stack.
+  --AngleRotLim2=INT   Upper limit for AngleRot.
+  --AngleTiltLim1=INT  Lower limit for AngleTilt.
+  --AngleTiltLim2=INT  Upper limit for AngleTilt.
+  --AnglePsiLim1=INT   Lower limit for AnglePsi.
+  --AnglePsiLim2=INT   Upper limit for AnglePsi.
+  --saveremoved        Flag to save list of particle numbers removed from
+                       original list.
   -d                   debug
   ```
 ###Usage
 By default, if no euler angle limits are specified, this program will not remove any particles from the .star file.

-In order to remove particles from within a euler angle range, you must specify the lower and upper limits from which the particles will be excluded.
+In order to remove particles from within a euler angle range, you must specify a range WITHIN euler angles limits that will be removed.
+For instance, if you wanted to remove particles within the AngleRot range 50 to 90 degrees, you would have these input options:

+<pre>--AngleRotLim1=50
+--AngleRotLim2=90</pre>

 For flexibility, the program can 1) remove particles from the same input file, or 2) remove particles from a different file.
-And, the list of particles that were excluded can be saved by specifying the *--savetemp* option.
+And, the list of particles that were excluded can be saved by specifying the *--saveremoved* option.

 ###Example
-For example, if I have an over-represented euler angle range of 50 - 80 degrees from the AngleRot angle and I know that I want to remove 10,000 particles from this range in order to restore it to the baseline distribution:
+For example, if I have an over-represented euler angle range of 50 - 90 degrees from the AngleRot angle and I know that I want to remove 10,000 particles from this range in order to restore it to the baseline distribution:

 ```
-$ Relion/reweight_particle_stack.py  --stareuler=relion_data.star --starparticle=relion_data.star --remove=10000 --AngleTiltLim1=50 --AngleTiltLim2=80 --savetemp
+$ Relion/reweight_particle_stack.py  --stareuler=relion_data.star --starparticle=relion_data.star --remove=10000 --AngleTiltLim1=50 --AngleTiltLim2=8=90 --saveremoved
 ```
 * Where, *relion_data.star* is a data file from relion that will have certain particles removed.
-And, the particles removed will be saved, and stored in a new file named *relion_data_particlesRemoved.star*.
+And, the particles removed will be saved, and stored in a new file named *relion_data_particlesRemoved.txt*.